firezone/firezone/docs/docs/deploy/prerequisites.md

 * `80/tcp` is allow inbound
 * The bundled Firezone `nginx` service is enabled and functioning
-* you have a valid DNS record assigned to this isntance's public IP
+* You have a valid DNS record assigned to this instance's public IP
-* the following 3 settings are configure in the [configuration file](../reference/configuration-file.md):
+* The following 3 settings are configure in the [configuration file](../reference/configuration-file.md):
   * `default['firezone']['external_url']`: The FQDN for the server.
   * `default['firezone']['ssl']['email_address']`: The email that will be used for the issued certificates.